joel-kalema/joel-kalema/README.md

 - 🌱 I’m currently learning Web Development and other programming languages.
-- 👀 I’m interested in Learning new things in the Tech-world
+- 👀 I’m interested in Learning new things in the Tech-world.
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me **joelkalema63@gmail.com**

 <br>